pypeaday/pype.dev/pages/self-hosted-media.md

 Downloading YouTube videos is a bit of a sore topic...
 Mainly you don't to hurt creators who rely on YT ad revenue for their livlihood.

-Then again, maybe you're a vigellante who knows that YT also monetizes videos for their _own_ gain and that the creators don't see that money either!
+Then again, maybe you're a vigilante who knows that YT also monetizes videos for their _own_ gain and that the creators don't see that money either!

 The solution is pretty easy and is 2-fold...